 Well the answer is simple: No single ball has a greater chance of appearing in a game than any other ball, provided that the balls are manufactured correctly, that no one is tampering with the balls, and that the blower machine is loaded with a complete set of 75 balls.

 As an example suppose you flip a coin three times, it may come up heads twice and tails once.
 For that extremely small slice of time, it’s true that heads is coming up more often.
 But if you flipped that coin for three hours straight, the laws of probability say that the number of heads and tails counted would be almost identical.

 Now, let’s suppose that, in a two-hour bingo session, N-31 comes up four times while N-42 is never called.
 It would appear that everybody who wants to win should collect cards that contain N-31.
 Over the course of a dozen sessions, or two dozen sessions, there’s not going to be much difference at all between the number of times N-31 is called versus the number of times N-42 is called.
 It’s just a coincidence that one was called more than the other for that short period of time.

 So what you need to do for a great win.
 You can try to tip the mathematical balance in your favor by using the following tips.

-- Play when not many crowd of people play.
+- Play when not most crowd of people play.
 Since odds depend on the number of cards in play in a game, a poorly attended game can be a rare treat.
 There’s less competition for the jackpot, and, legally, bingo halls have to award the prizes they advertise regardless of how many people show up.